Jet Chip Wasp: Radio

 Chiefs broadcaster Mitch Holthus and Kendall Gammon broadcast the call for 101 The Fox, the team's flagship station.
 Holthus's call:

 Third and 15 for the Chiefs from their own 35, and San Francisco leading by 10.
 7:13 to go in the game.
 Chiefs just 4 of 11 on third-down conversions against this San Francisco defense.
 That was tied for second, only New England was better this year in the NFL.
 They back off.
 Seven guys back into a deep zone here for the 49ers.
 4-man rush, those four are enough.
 Here they come.
 Mahomes, stepping up.
 He's throwing long downfield for Tyreek Hill!
 Got it!
 At the 20-yard line!
 And then spun down there, the first giant chunk of the game!
 On third down and 15, and Mahomes guns it for 44 yards, down to the San Francisco 21-yard line.

 Significance and aftermath

 After the completion, the Chiefs were still down ten points with just over six minutes remaining.
-On each of their following three possessions, Kansas City scored touchdowns while holding the 49ers scoreless throughout the remainder of the game, leading to a 31–20 victory for the Chiefs, their first Super Bowl victory in 50 years.
+On each of their following three possessions, the Chiefs scored touchdowns while holding the 49ers scoreless throughout the remainder of the game, leading to a 31–20 victory for the Chiefs, their first Super Bowl victory in 50 years.

 Vince Lombardi Trophy presentation at Super Bowl LIV.